TL;DR

 1. The Cross-Platform Reality Check

 Open your website, then your latest email campaign, then your LinkedIn ads, then your product screenshots.
-Put them side by side and ask yourself whether a stranger immediately knows all these came from the same company?
+Put them side by side and ask yourself whether a stranger would immediately know that all these came from the same company?

 Look for consistency in colors, fonts, image styles, and overall vibe.
 If your landing page feels like a completely different brand from your product interface, you've found your first problem.
 Your prospects are experiencing this disconnect in real-time, and it's costing you conversions.